Markkuzz/Project-1/README.md

-# Project 1
+# Techdegree Project 1

 The first born